Skip to main content

 Ingredients availability displays whether the required ingredients for a product on a SO, MO or OPO are In stock, Expected, or Not available.

-Ingredient availability is displayed for Sales, Manufacturing, and Outsourced purchase orders.
-Ingredient availability on a MO provides stock information to the production floor.
+Ingredient availability is displayed for sales, manufacturing, and outsourced purchase orders.
+Ingredient availability on an MO provides stock information to the production floor.
 On a SO, this information is especially relevant for Make-to-Order businesses because it gives immediate information about the availability of materials required for making customer-ordered products.
 On an OPO, Ingredient availability tells you if there's a sufficient quantity of ingredients available at the contractor's location.

 The status of Ingredient availability is calculated based on order priority.
 Materials aren't permanently linked to any order, so even if you have the required ingredients in stock, the Ingredients availability for a particular order may show Not available if a higher priority order already reserved the same ingredient.

-Both Sales orders and Manufacturing orders reserve materials you have In Stock or Expected but are displayed in separate lists (Sell screen and Make screen > Schedule tab), which don't always match.
+Both SOs and MOs reserve materials you have In Stock or Expected but are displayed in separate lists (Sell screen and Make screen > Schedule tab), which don't always match.

 For example: